It’s stressful enough missing your flight, but do you also have to worry about getting charged too?

 If not, such as in cases where you booked the itinerary yourself, or it was booked by a travel agent, it is your responsibility to make your flight in time, so you will not necessarily be rebooked on another flight for free.

-Will You Get a Refund If You Miss Your Flight?
+Obtaining a Refund If You Miss Your Flight

 Now you know that you won’t get charged if you miss your flight unless you make a habit out of it with the same airline, you might be wondering if you’re entitled to a refund.